Neenton: The Register of Neenton

 Neenton, in the Domesday Book is called Newentone and also states that Lord Rowton is the principal landowner, and lord of the manor and patron of the advowson.

 The first Register extends from 1558 to 1663 and consists of 22 parchment pages, size about 22 inches by 6 1/2 inches, in a parchment cover.

 The second register extends from 1664 to 1721, which consists of 11 leaves of parchment, 13 inches by 5 1/2 inches, in a parchment cover.

 The third Register is a small thick quarto volume, measuring about 8 inches by 6 inches, and more than one inch thick.

 Present

 The 2001 Census showed a slight increase in the population since 1831 where the population was 120 persons, the most recent census (2011) revealed that the population was 142 persons.
 There are 52 households living in Neenton, the majority consisting of one couple with dependent children as there is a school nearby in the town of Bridgnorth which children can go to from the age of 11, until 18.
-As a result, the predominant household is couples with dependent children, the main age group are persons aged between 24–44, followed by the age group 45–68, with the mean age of the population being 40.49 years of age.
+As a result, the predominant household is couples with dependent children, the main age group are persons aged between 24 and 44, followed by the age group 45–68, with the mean age of the population being 40.49 years of age.